QMail Overview (Group 6)

 StructureFieldBytesNotes

-Universal preamblebyte 31 (was Device ID)1Per-request, all five commands.
+Universal preamblebyte 31 (was Device ID)1Per-request, all six active commands.
 Server reads but ignores.

 tell routing header (qmail_tell_req_t)reserved_1[4] at offset 20–234Sits between total_file_size and client_timestamp.